dfloer/SC2k-docs/simulation spec.md

 ## About these specifications:

 At this point, these specifications are largely structured as notes rather an implementable specification due to the very incomplete nature of them.
+Written for the Windows 95 Special Edition version.

 ### Starting a New City: